usdot-jpo-ode/jpo-cvmanager/api/README.md

 - RSU_REST_ENDPOINT: HTTPS endpoint of the deployed RSU REST API in GCP Kubernetes.
 - LOGGING_LEVEL: The level of which the application will log.
 (DEBUG, INFO, WARNING, ERROR)
 - CSM_EMAIL_TO_SEND_FROM: Origin email address for the API.
-- CSM_EMAIL_APP_USERNAME: Username for the email app.
+- CSM_EMAIL_APP_USERNAME: Username for the SMTP server.
-- CSM_EMAIL_APP_PASSWORD: Password for the email app.
+- CSM_EMAIL_APP_PASSWORD: Password for the SMTP server.
 - CSM_EMAILS_TO_SEND_TO: Destination email list.
 - CSM_TARGET_SMTP_SERVER_ADDRESS: Destination SMTP server address.
 - CSM_TARGET_SMTP_SERVER_PORT: Destination SMTP server port.